Myron472/Starter-Stopper/README.md

 - ~~Rewrite Stopper to use *path\_list.txt* instead of *program\_list.txt*;~~
 - ~~Rewrite this ReadMe for new release.~~
 - Add UWP app support
+- Make Bash version of the script for Linux
 - Make Python version of the script
-- Make Bash version of script for Linux
 - Make Powershell version of the script